History of ITV: Launch

 The first ITA contractor to begin broadcasting was the London weekday contractor Associated-Rediffusion, on 22 September 1955 beginning at 7.15pm.
-On the first night of telecasts, the BBC, who had held the monopoly on broadcasting in Britain, aired a melodramatic episode of their popular radio soap opera The Archers on the BBC Home Service (later became BBC Radio 4 in 1967).
+On the first night of telecasts, the BBC, who had held the monopoly on broadcasting in Britain, aired a melodramatic episode of its popular radio soap opera The Archers on the BBC Home Service (later became BBC Radio 4 in 1967).
 In the episode, core character Grace Archer was fatally injured in a fire, and it was seen as a ploy to keep loyal viewers and listeners away from the new station.

+Among the programs on the first night were three excerpts from plays, including Margaret Leighton, John Gielgud, and Edith Evans in The Importance of Being Earnest.
+At 8:12 pm, the first commercial said of Gibbs SR toothpaste: "It's tingling fresh, it's fresh as ice".
+Christopher Chataway was ITN's first newsreader, at 10 pm.
 The first full day of transmissions was 23 September 1955 when Britain's first female newsreader Barbara Mandell appeared.
 The London weekend contractor ATV launched two days later.

+Early television commercials were staid adaptations of newspaper advertisements.
+The British industry was unfamiliar with the format, but also did not want to seem too Americanized.
+ITV was only available to the one eighth of Britons living in the London area.
+Popular shows in its first year included The Adventures of the Scarlet Pimpernel, The Adventures of Robin Hood, Sunday Night at the London Palladium, and American imports Dragnet, I Love Lucy, and Gun Law.
 The other franchises launched within a year of the London launch, and other contracts were awarded by the ITA between 1956 and 1961.
 All the franchises had launched by September 1962:

+Not all ITV franchisees were profitable in their early years; they benefited from the end of the Toddlers' Truce in 1957.
+Franchisees also broadcast shows that emphasised product placement; Parliament banned such admags, including the popular soap opera Jim's Inn, in 1963.
+IBA had banned "time spots", in which advertisers gave the current time and stated "time to" have a cigarette or use some other product, in 1960.

 ITV was admitted as an active member of the European Broadcasting Union through the Independent Television Companies' Association Ltd together with the ITA on 1 January 1960.